 What you can expect at our Sunday morning service

 Each Sunday we meet at 10:30am, and most folks arrive around 10:15am.
-You can be sure of a warm welcome, and as we start at around 10:30am we begin with a time of worship where we sing to God – thanking and praising Him for all He has done for us.
+You can be sure of a warm welcome, and at around 10:30am we begin with a time of praise where we sing to God – thanking and praising Him for all He has done for us.
 The time of worship is led by the DCF Band and we sing both modern worship songs (from worship leaders such as Chris Tomlin, Paul Baloche, Scott Cunningham, Kari Jobe etc) and also older hymns (such as well known hymns like Amazing grace, How great Thou art, What a friend we have in Jesus etc).
-The style of music is best described as contemporary, but not raucous – with acoustic and electric guitars, drums, bass and occasionally keyboard, saxophone and flute as well as vocals.
+The style of music is best described as contemporary, but not raucous – with acoustic and electric guitars, drums, bass and occasionally keyboard or cornet, as well as vocals.

 We would love to see you at our Sunday morning service and there is no dress code to follow as such – everyone dresses as they feel is appropriate and/or comfortable.